youngzeji/Technical-Writing/github.md

 ![Click to View Image](./images/github%2015.png)

 ## **Create a Branch**
-is a workspace in which you can create a new similar file and make changes without affecting the original file.
+Branching is a workspace in which you can create a new similar file and make changes without affecting the original file.
 All files created on github are stored on a branch.
 The master branch is created by default but when you plan to change things you create a new branch and give it a descriptive name.

 When you created your repository a main branch was created.
 So to add a branch to your repository, open the repo by going to its main page and you will notice that it states it has just one branch which is the main branch.